Tamwyn001/Kingdoms_Edge/README.md

 This Unreal Engine 5 class (UEOS_GameInstance) provides a full Blueprint-accessible interface for Epic Online Services (EOS), designed for multiplayer games like Kingdoms Edge.
 It acts as a centralized hub for handling EOS login, session creation, matchmaking, party management, friend systems, and user data storage.

-*Note* : This should be copied in the source forlder of your project and has therefore no file organisation here.
+*Note* : This should be copied in the source folder of your project and has therefore no file organisation here.
 ## 🎯 Features

 - Authentication & Identity